482Projects/TS3AntiVpn/README.md

-"queryusername": "serveradmin", The Teamspeak Query Username "querypassword": "querypassword", The Teamspeak Query Password "querynickname": "AntiVpn", The Nickname of the Bot "banorkick": "kick", Please specify if the client should be kicked or banned "kick" or "ban" "reason": "VPN Blocker", The Reason when the client get kicked or banned "randomchars": "abcxyz", Its for the Name: AntiVpn [a,b,c,x,y,z]
+"queryusername": "serveradmin", The Teamspeak Query Username "querypassword": "querypassword", The Teamspeak Query Password "querynickname": "AntiVpn", The Nickname of the Bot "banorkick": "kick", Please specify if the client should be kicked or banned kick or ban "reason": "VPN Blocker", The Reason when the client get kicked or banned "randomchars": "abcxyz", Its for the Name: AntiVpn [a or b or c or x or y orz]

 "service": "GetIpIntel", The service GetIpIntel can be used without registration you only have to provide an email for the service GetIpHub you have to create an account on https://iphub.info/register and generate the API free API Token more services will follow in the next version
 "email": "yourmail@example.com", The e-mail for the GetIpIntel service must be filled in if you want to use the service.